williamouyang/okta.github.io/README.md

 2. Compile the site locally using the `jekyll build` command.
 3. rsync files from '_site' to root folder './' with the `rsync -r _site/ ./` command.
 4. Add the updated files using the `git add .` command.
+5. Commit the updated files using the `git commit -m "YOUR MESSAGE HERE"` command.
-5. /push to GitHub using `git push origin master` note that GitHub won't compile the site.
+6. /push to GitHub using `git push origin master` note that GitHub won't compile the site.

 ## Authoring Guide